-Choosing sides: the Zambian side of the Zambezi River has a wider selection of accommodation and activities whilst across in Zimbabwe you’ll be rewarded with impressive views of the Main Falls.
-Whichever country you choose to stay in we'd recommend budgeting enough time to visit both sides of the falls for the full experience.
+Choosing sides: the Zambian side of the Zambezi River has a wider selection of accommodation and activities while across in Zimbabwe you’ll be rewarded with impressive views of the Main Falls.
+Whichever country you choose to stay in, we'd recommend budgeting enough time to visit both sides of the Falls for the full experience.

-Plenty to do: Victoria Falls has long been Africa's adventure capital; popular activities include scenic flights over the falls in helicopters or micro lights, white-water rafting (seasonal), elephant-back safaris, lion cub encounters and day trips to Chobe National Park.
+Plenty to do: Victoria Falls has long been Africa's adventure capital; popular activities include scenic flights over the falls in helicopters or micro lights, white-water rafting (seasonal), elephant-back safaris and day trips to Chobe National Park.